gcapdivila/qa-portfolio/README.md

 ## 🧭 Work in progress

 This portfolio evolves continuously as new experiments, refactors, and test strategies are added.
+Highlights of the current state:
+- **Playwright**: framework scaffolded and live against the QA Playground; core flows (login, permissions, navigation) covered; a few UI tests still to be written.
+- **Selenium (Java & Python)**: not started yet (planned POM examples).
+- **API tests**: not started yet (planned Postman collections & Newman runners).
+- **Performance**: not started yet (planned k6 smoke/load samples).

-You can follow the progression through:
+You can follow the progression through commit history and the README of each sub-project as they grow.
-- commit history
-- README updates in each sub-project

 ---